 This is observation affirms much of what was taking place in this pillar, encouragement was given through the emphasis on connecting with others, to break barriers.
 Furthermore, children were indeed encouraged to be themselves and not submit to being put in a box and affirms the empowering process of the ‘power to’ form of power and in the empowerment framework and demonstrates the significance of māramatanga, as the child realises and clarifies their inherent strengths.

+Findings in literature uphold the importance of establishing a solid sense of self-identity and belonging, and as Slone highlights, “Positive aspects of their identity, such as familial support, pushed them forward, while negative aspects such as stereotypes and poverty pushed back” (p.
+7, 2020).
+Another finding in literature, which supports the importance of this pillar, pertains to evidence that students from low-income backgrounds that develop a positive and self-assured mindset, outperform their fixed mindset peers from higher socioeconomic backgrounds (Slone, 2020).

+The following prayer captures much of what takes place in this pillar:

+Help us to see ourselves as others see us.

+Buddy, that’s not a prayer we want to pray.
+I believe we ought to pray: Lord, help us to see ourselves—and no more.

+Or maybe:

+Help us to see ourselves, help us to be ourselves help us to free ourselves from seeing ourselves as others see us.

+--Jim Wayne Miller, “The Brier Sermon”

 Self-Discovery